helgoboss/helgobox/doc/user-guide.md

 - **Mackie Control**: This is a generic preset, so it doesn't contain a controller layout.
 It also misses some of the X-Touch's extra buttons.
 However, nothing prevents you from mapping those directly.

+### Hexler TouchOSC

+This is the OSC app which I used to test ReaLearn's OSC capabilities.
+It works both for control and feedback.

+Feedback for control elements that transmit messages with multiple arguments might not work as desired at the moment.
+E.g. TouchOSC expects values for both axes in case of X/Y controls instead of being satisfied with just one value and leaving the other axis untouched.
+Currently, ReaLearn can only send feedback messages that contain one real value and sets the other unchanged values to `Nil`.

+#### Presets

+There are no ReaLearn controller presets for TouchOSC layouts yet.
+Although technically possible in exactly the same way as with controller presets for MIDI devices, OSC layouts are very custom so I'm not sure if it would make much sense to create presets.
+Time will show.